September 22, 2019 Southern Shore Dual Argo Outing (39 Photos)

 23. Saturday evening another younger bull was caught on scene!

-22. With game pics stored to our phones we headed out of the area to check out another clearing and then on to pick some Partridge Berries for a moose sausage item French wants to make later this fall.
+22. With game pics stored to our phones we headed out of the area to check out another clearing and continued on to pick some Partridge Berries.
+Mark wanted a supply to make Partridge Berry Moose sausages later this fall.

-21. Project Argo continues to run well, I have to grab a new compression nut for the right steering lever adjuster as the old one is loose and backed off, and on our next adventure I have to get the machine up to temp and properly adjust the idle air screw.
-I now know how to do properly from studying the service manual - I had previously set it with a luke warm engine which causes it to stall when hot.
+21. Project 6x6 continues to run well, I have to grab a new compression nut for the right steering lever adjuster as the old one is worn and backed off.
+I still have to play with the carburetor settings, it doesn't seem to make full power and occasionally stalls.

 20.